 From Old School to Battle School: Fictional Schools We Wish Existed

-Even if you're not school-aged, September calls up memories of back to school for us all--the pencil cases and Trapper Keepers (or iPads), the crowded hallways and forgotten locker combinations.
-But our favorite schools reside in books--who wouldn't want to trade lukewarm milk for butterbeer or swap exams for upside-down reading?
-Here are the fictional schools we wished existed--pencil cases optional.
+April showers bring May flowers, but what does late summer bring?
+With September looming, we're preoccupied with school: pencil cases, Trapper Keepers, crowded hallways, and forgotten locker combinations.
+But our favorite schools reside in books—who wouldn't want to trade lukewarm milk for butterbeer or swap exams for upside-down reading?
+Here are the fictional schools we wished existed—pencil cases optional.

 Hogwarts School of Witchcraft and Wizardry